Audubon State Historic Site

 About the Oakley House

-Oakley Plantation was built in the early 19th century, in a simple-yet-sophisticated colonial architectural style.
-Its high ceilings spanning three stories, spacious verandas and entrances to landscaped grounds give visitors a glimpse into the setting that inspired Audubon.
+Oakley Plantation was built in the early 19th century, in a simple yet sophisticated colonial architectural style with high ceilings spanning three stories, spacious verandas and entrances to landscaped grounds giving visitors a glimpse into the setting that inspired Audubon.

-The house is bright and airy, with jalousie galleries (windows with horizontal slats) allowing cross ventilation while keeping out rain and glare from the sun.
+The house is bright and airy, with jalousie galleries (windows with horizontal slats) allowing cross-ventilation while keeping out rain and glare from the sun.
 The detached plantation kitchen was reconstructed on the old foundation and includes a weaving room and a work room.
-Two cabins that housed the plantation’s enslaved population are a short distance from the back of the house, and find restored formal and kitchen gardens adjacent to the house.
+Two cabins that housed the plantation’s enslaved population are a short distance from the back of the house, and adjacent to the house are formal and kitchen gardens.

 What to Do at the Audubon State Historic Site